daniellyluzardo/JobsityChallenge/README.md

 * Download the latest ChromeDriver release (please refer to the links above)
 * Database configuration
 * How to run tests
+  * You should start running TestSteps on tests package or run each scenario separately
 * Deployment instructions

 ### Contribution guidelines ###